pykrishna/numpy/README.md

 The array object in NumPy is called ndarray, it provides a lot of supporting functions that make working with ndarray very easy.

-Arrays are very frequently used in data science, where speed and resources are very important.
+Arrays are very frequently used in data sciences, where speed and resources are very important.